-- Tennessee Wildlife Federation heard from anglers and private paddlers that commercial paddlecraft (kayak and canoe) operators had come to dominate cherished rivers, such as the Caney Fork, Harpeth and others, as well as public access points.
+- Tennessee Wildlife Federation heard from anglers and private paddlers that commercial paddlecraft (kayak and canoe) operators were practically dominating cherished rivers, such as the Caney Fork and Harpeth, as well as public access points.

-- The Federation began discussing with Tennessee Wildlife Resources Agency (TWRA) and the Tennessee Fish and Wildlife Commission (TFWC) the need to engage on this issue and develop a solution that will address these challenges, specifically user conflicts and degradation of recreational experiences.
+- The Federation began discussing with Tennessee Wildlife Resources Agency (TWRA) and the Tennessee Fish and Wildlife Commission (TFWC) the need to engage on this issue and develop a solution that will address these challenges, specifically any degradation of recreational experiences or habitats.